leonard186/pravda/README.md

 ## Description

-This project was built from scratch using HTML, CSS3(SASS) and pure JavaScript.
+This project was built from scratch using HTML, CSS3(SASS) and pure JavaScript.</br>
-The layout was designed with the CSS Grid Layout Module, supported by modern browsers.
+The layout was designed with the CSS Grid Layout Module, supported by modern browsers.</br>
-It allows to browse news articles and headlines by category or search for keywords and display the result on any device.
+It allows to browse news articles and headlines by category or search for keywords and </br>
+display the result on any device.

 ## Tech used